 The global population size has not been quantified, but the species is described as abundant in the central provinces of Sri Lanka, particularly above elevations of 850 m (del Hoyo et al. 2005; E. Goodale in litt.
 2020).

 Pycnonotus penicillatus is an endemic resident in the wet zone highlands of Sri Lanka, where it is common to abundant in suitable habitats (BirdLife International 2001).

-Forest on Sri Lanka has suffered rapid degradation and fragmentation in the past decades through excessive gathering of fuelwood, clearance for permanent agriculture, shifting cultivation, fire, urbanisation and logging.
+Forest on Sri Lanka have previously suffered rapid degradation and fragmentation in the past decades through excessive gathering of fuelwood, clearance for permanent agriculture, shifting cultivation, fire, urbanisation and logging.
 However, forest loss now remains low at <2% over three generations (Global Forest Watch 2020) and it is unclear to what extent the loss and degradation of forest for agriculture will have altered the population size of this species, noted to be abundant in degraded agricultural areas at suitable elevations (E. Goodale in litt.
 2020).

 Conservation Actions Underway